 Domestic Violence Assault in the 4th degree charges are filed when there are allegations of a minor injury or no injury at all.
 For example, an allegation of unwanted touching would be enough physical contact for an arrest to be made.

-The law states that the contact must be considered offensive by a reasonable person.
 DV Assault 4 is a gross misdemeanor and a conviction can result in up to 364 days of jail time, loss of gun rights, and a $5000 fine.
 Substance abuse treatment, community service, and anger management classes can also be court ordered.

 2nd Degree Domestic Assault

-Domestic Violence Assault in the 2nd degree charges are normally filed when a serious but non permanent injury occurs.
-If the alleged victim has a fractured bone or there is evidence that a weapon was involved, you will likely be charged with felony assault.
+Domestic Violence Assault in the 2nd degree charges are normally filed when a serious but non-permanent injury occurs.
+If the alleged victim has a fractured bone or there is evidence that a weapon was involved, the state will likely pursue felony assault charges.

 Defending DV Assault

-In Washington State, you are allowed to use reasonable and necessary force to defend yourself, another person, or your property from harm.
-In some cases, this can be a reasonable defense.
-In other cases, a lack of physical evidence or witnesses can work in your favor.
+In Washington State, you can use reasonable and necessary force to defend yourself, another person, or your property from harm.
+In some cases, self-defense can be a reasonable and very effective defense.
+In other situations, a lack of physical evidence or witnesses will work in your favor.

-At Beckwith DV Law, we can often times get cases dismissed or charges significantly reduced, by convincing the prosecutor that there is not enough evidence to justify a conviction.
-If we need to go to trial we will, although we can normally negotiate favorable outcomes and avoid the risk of trial.
+At Beckwith DV Law, we can oftentimes get cases dismissed or charges significantly reduced, by convincing the prosecutor that there is not enough evidence to justify a conviction.
+If we need to go to trial we will, although we can normally negotiate favorable outcomes that avoid the risk and uncertainty of trial.

 We defend criminal accusations in Seattle, Bellevue, and other courtrooms in King County, Snohomish County, and Pierce County.
-Call us any day of the week for a free consultation.
+You can call us any day of the week (including after-hours) for a free consultation.